Jasper1056722/Project-B/README.md

 Login to your account using the email and username you just made.

  - Go to make a reservation
- - select a destination ( Tokyo), choose a flight
+ - select a Country (Ex: Japan), choose a flight
  - Select 2 persons
  - Enter the details for the 2 persons
  - Select a desired seat for the persons